EdgarasSp/tt-beauty-services-app/README.md

 #### CSRF Verification Failed.

-During porject development I received CSRF Verification Failed error when submiting forms.
-After checking code for hours I have found out that this error only occures uf istalled Django 4.
-After checking my Django version had to downgrade Django to 3.2 an dthe error was cleared.
+During project development I received CSRF Verification Failed error when submitting forms.
+After checking code for hours I have found out that this error only occurs if installed Django 4.
+After checking my Django version had to downgrade Django to 3.2 and the error was cleared.

 ![sign-in](https://i.imgur.com/OIo9j5jh.png)
 #
 #### Could not build wheels for backports.zoneinfo

 After deploying app to Heroku, it was failing to build.
-After reviewing the logs found error "Could not build wheels for backports.zoneinfo" After some reaserch on Google found solution on StackOverflow.
-Solution noted that Heroku fails to install correction python version, to bypass this error a runtime.tx file was created in root directory containing single line of code defining python version for heroku to install "python-3.8.10".
+After reviewing the logs found error "Could not build wheels for backports.zoneinfo" After some research on Google found solution on Stack Overflow.
+Solution noted that Heroku fails to install correction python version, to bypass this error a runtime.tx file was created in root directory containing single line of code defining python version for Heroku to install "python-3.8.10".

-After this app deployed sucesfully.
+After this app deployed successfully.

 ![sign-in](https://i.imgur.com/xedjxGLh.png)
 #
 #### Forms not posting to admin

 After I created the first form, when tried to post data would not appear on Django Admin.
-The app was visable, the form data fields were pressent on Admin and I was able to add data directly via Admin.
+The app was visible, the form data fields were present on Admin and I was able to add data directly via Admin.
 The forms were included via: {% include "contact/contact_form.html" %} command.

-After checking rewriting the forms and many hours of reading found out that the form needed additonal parameter within "Form" element to make data post correctly: action="{% url 'contact_form'%}".
+After checking rewriting the forms and many hours of reading found out that the form needed additional parameter within "Form" element to make data post correctly: action="{% url 'contact_form'%}".
 After adding this data was posting correctly.

 ### Code Validation